lioshi/lioshi-icon-theme/src/README.md

 ## Source folders

-The sources for all the different Paper icons are kept organized in this `src` folder for ease of development.
+The sources for all the different Lioshi icons are kept organized in this `src` folder for ease of development.

 `bitmaps`
  - all the sources for hires icons